CNRS-DSI-Dev/user_share_guest/README.md

 pre_createguest, pre_deleteguestshare, pre_guestdelete have attributes that could prevent the current action

 For more information about the hooks, look in GuestController and PageController pages.

+/ ! \ Important / ! \
+If you use a custom theme, you maybe have modified the file usershareguestview.js (core/js).
+In that case, you must reflect the change in the file js/sahredialogview-surcharged.js.
+If you modify the template variable, add changes in js/template.js The comments /* SURCHARGE */ and /* FIN SURCHARGE */ show where the modifications have been done.
+If you want to add other views on the shareDialog, you must specify them in subviews in the initialize function (line 38)

 ## License and authors